IETF Contributions

 From March 2003 to March 2007, I served as the one of the IETF Security Area Directors.
 In this position, I was able to help improve the security of the Internet by helping many different working groups achieve their security objectives, but I had less time to contribute to individual standards.

-In March 2007, I accepted the position of IETF Chair.
-In this position, I am able to help many different working groups throughout the IETF, and I am able to support incremental improvement of the IETF standards development process.
-The IETF Chair position leaves even less time to contribute to individual standards.
+From March 2007 to March 2013, I served as IETF Chair.
+In this position, I was able to help many different working groups throughout the IETF, and I am able to support incremental improvement of the IETF standards development process.

 S/MIME